exercism/v3/languages/javascript/exercises/concept/array-destructuring/.docs/after.md

 // => 'cent'
 ```

-Because variables are mapped to values in the array by position, we can use destructuring syntax to reassign multiple variables in a single expression.
+Because variables are mapped to values in the array by position, destructuring syntax can be used to assign or re-assign multiple variables in a single expression.

 ```javascript
 let a = 'orange'